usnistgov/optbayesexpt/_sources/quickstart.rst.txt

 Software Requirements
 ---------------------

-python3.X with
+python3.X with the following packages:
     - numpy
+    - numba is recommended for faster execution
-    - scipy (for some demos)
+    - scipy is recommended
     - matplotlib.pyplot (for demos)
     - pytest (for testing)